Here’s Why Freeform Is Still Stuck With ‘The 700 Club’

-Viewers watching ABC Family at 11/10c encounter one of TV’s most jarring program transitions.
-That’s when the network flips from edgy, young fare, like Pretty Little Liars, The Fosters and upcoming new series Shadowhunters, to the televangelism of The 700 Club’s Pat Robertson.
+Viewers watching Freeform (previously ABC Family) at 11/10c encounter one of TV’s most jarring program transitions.
+That’s when the network flips from edgy, young fare — such as, in the past Pretty Little Liars, The Fosters, and Shadowhunters — to the televangelism of The 700 Club’s Pat Robertson.

-It’s TV whiplash, and even as ABC Family changes its name to Freeform on Jan.
-12, there’s little the network and parent Disney/ABC can do about it.
+It’s TV whiplash, and even after ABC Family changed its name to Freeform in 2016, there was little the network and parent Disney/ABC could do about it.

-“They don’t promote it, they don’t lead up to it,” one insider says of how Disney/ABC deals with 700 Club.
+“They don’t promote it, they don’t lead up to it,” one insider said of how Disney/ABC deals with 700 Club.
 “It’s just this little island.
 They treat it like an infomercial.”

 ABC Family/Freeform began in 1977 as CBN, part of Robertson’s religious mission.
 By the late 1980s, the channel had gone mainstream and adopted the name The Family Channel.
 The network became too profitable to remain a part of Robertson’s nonprofit CBN, and was spun off in 1990 as International Family Entertainment.